For Fathers Raising Daughters: Strength, Dignity, and Steady Presence

 Do not mock her emotion.

-Do not bend your standards to avoid tension.
+At the same time, do not bend your standards to avoid tension.

 Do not negotiate integrity.